Synetraa1/BarelyWeathery/README.md

 ### Common Issues

-- **Location Not Found**: Ensure you've entered a valid location name or postal code.
+- **Location Not Found**: Ensure you've entered a valid location name.
 - **Weather Data Not Loading**: Check your internet connection or try refreshing the page.
 - **Inaccurate Location**: Your IP-based location might differ from your actual location.
 Use the search function to enter your specific location.
 - **Permission Denied**: If you previously denied location access, you'll need to update your browser settings to allow location access for barelyweather.com.